Skip to Content

 Sondheim Theatre

-West End’s longest-running musical, Les Miserables, is one of the most unmissable West End shows in London.
+West End’s longest-running musical, Les Miserables, is one you don’t want to miss.

-Even if you’ve seen the show, the rotating cast and breathtaking staging means that you should see it multiple times.
+Even if you’ve seen the show, the rotating cast of top talent, a brilliant script and breathtaking staging means that you can see it multiple times and it never gets old.
 It’s that good.

 Buy Tickets Here